FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/unit_format.md

 ### Time-based Unit Names

 A time-based unit is a noun that represents a time interval.
 Time-based units can be used to measure consumption over a time interval or in combination with another unit to capture a rate of consumption.
+Time-based units MUST match one of the values listed in the following table.

 | Time         |
 |--------------|